Lancaster Arts at Lancaster University: Great Hall Complex

 The university used proceeds from its first Appeal (1964–71) to fund the public arts.
 These were centred on the Great Hall complex, which was designed to include the Great and Minor Halls, the Jack Hylton Music Rooms, the Nuffield Theatre Studio and adjoining workshop, and the Fine Arts Studios.

 The Great Hall

 The Great Hall is a flexible flat-floored space designed for good acoustics.
-It contains a small Harrison and Harrison pipe organ, completed in 1979, and is the location for the Lancaster International Concert Series, which commenced in 1969.
+It contains a small Harrison & Harrison pipe organ, completed in 1979, and is the location for the Lancaster International Concert Series, which commenced in 1969.
 It was also the place where the renowned popular concerts were staged in the 1980s, these were organised by Barry Lucas working with the JCR (Junior Common Room).

 The Jack Hylton Rooms

 The Jack Hylton Music Rooms, a purpose-built theatre production workshop, rehearsal spaces, and a Life Drawing Studio.
 The Jack Hylton Music Rooms were named after the entertainer Jack Hylton.
 A special memorial concert was held by Hylton's son, Jack Hylton Junior, entitled "The Stars Shine for Jack".
 The proceeds were donated towards the building of the new Music Department at Lancaster University in his honour.
 When it was opened in 1965, it was hoped that the rooms would make Lancaster into the music centre of the North West.